latolukasz/beeorm-doc/docs/guide/README.md

 ## Events streaming

-Building modern high-traffic application very often requires implementation of event streaming systems.
-It helps developer to distribute (as events) data between services in asynchronous and scalable way.
+Building modern high-traffic applications very often requires the implementation of event streaming systems.
+It helps developers to distribute (as events) data between services in an asynchronous and scalable way.
 There are many solutions available such us [Apache Kafka](https://kafka.apache.org/) or [RabbitMQ](https://www.rabbitmq.com/).
 Do you remember our golden rule *"don't be average in many technologies, be expert in few"*?
 There is no need to add additional complexity to your infrastructure.
 We are using Redis as a key-value database.
-Redis provides also amazing feature [streams](https://redis.io/topics/streams-intro) that can be used to build blast fast event streaming system.
+Redis provides also amazing feature [streams](https://redis.io/topics/streams-intro) that can be used to build fast event streaming system.
 Thanks to BeeORM it's very easy:

 ```go
 broker := beeORMEngine.GetEventBroker()